zoroqi/srid.ca/ka.md

 # Ka

-`ka` is already functional but still in ongoing research phase.
+`ka` (originally announced in [[neuron-v1]]) is already functional but still in ongoing research phase.
 It uses a FRP ([[2012405]]) based reactive build system as the engine for managing notes, as well provides an interactive user interface to navigate the notes in an extensible structured fashion.

 Project goals: